 Severe symptoms of Fabry disease vary from person to person and may include:

 A progressive decrease in renal function, which progresses to renal failure.

 Enlarged heart, angina (chest pain related to the heart), irregular heartbeat, thickening of the heart muscle, and heart failure.

 A stroke occurs in some men and women with Fabry disease in their 40s.
 This may be more common in women with Fabry disease.

 Stomach problems.
 About 50-60 percent of women with Fabry disease may have pain and diarrhea.

 A specific genetic mutation causes Fabry disease.
 You inherit the damaged gene from your parents.
 The damaged gene is located on the X chromosome, one of the two chromosomes that determine your sex.
 Men have an X chromosome and a Y chromosome, and women have two X chromosomes.

-A man with the Fabry disease gene mutation on the X chromosome will always transmit it to his daughters, but not to his children.
+A man with the Fabry disease gene mutation on the X chromosome will continuously transmit it to his daughters but not to his children.
 The children get the Y chromosome, which does not have the damaged gene.

 A woman with the Fabry disease mutation on an X chromosome has a 50 percent chance of transmitting it to her sons and daughters.
 If your child gets the X chromosome with the Fabry disease mutation, he will inherit Fabry disease.

 Because a daughter has two X chromosomes, she may have less severe symptoms of DF.
 This is because not all cells in your body will activate the X chromosome that carries the defect.
 If the damaged X chromosome is activated or not occurs at the beginning of its development and remains so for the rest of his life.